 Especially in light of the fact that 1929 was his first full season in the majors, Klein’s statistics are staggering.
 He hit .356 and set a new National League record with 43 home runs.
 As with many of his other career hitting exploits, Klein’s home run record created a great deal of controversy.

-On the last day of the Phillies’ season, the team faced the New York Giants, whose outfielder Mel Ott had 42 home runs, one less than Klein.
-With the two left-handed sluggers aiming at the Baker Bowl’s 280-foot right field fence, the day held promise for high drama.
+On the last day of the Phillies’ season, the team played a double-header with the New York Giants.
+Going into the second game Giants' outfielder Mel Ott had 42 home runs, one less than Klein.
+With the two left-handed sluggers aiming at the Baker Bowl’s 280-foot right field fence, the game held promise for high drama.
 It didn’t happen.
 Klein went 0 for 5.
 Ott barely got a chance to hit.
 Phillies pitchers walked him five times in six plate appearances.
 He managed a single in his other at-bat, but no home runs.
 Although Ott had one more game to match Klein the next day against the Boston Braves, and failed to do so, the Phillies refusal to pitch to him undoubtedly helped secure the home run crown for Klein.

 Klein’s 145 RBI ranked fourth in the NL and his 405 total bases ranked second to Rogers Hornsby’s 409.
 Hornsby won the MVP; Klein finished in eleventh place.